 - 1. For purposes of this policy, a person with a disability is defined as any person who has a physical or mental impairment that substantially limits one or more major life activities; has a record of such impairments; or is regarded as having such impairment. - 2.
 For purposes of this policy, an otherwise qualified person with a disability is defined as an individual with a disability who meets the academic and technical standards requisite to admission and participation in the law schools' educational program and activities. - 3.
 Major Life Activities: The phrase "major life activities" refers to normal functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working. - 4.
-Physical Impairment: A physical impairment includes any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological, musculoskeletal, special sense organs, respiratory and speech organs, cardiovascular, reproductive, digestive, genitourinary, hemic and lymphatic, skin and endocrine.
+Physical Impairment: A physical impairment includes any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems:

-- 5. Mental Impairment: A mental impairment includes any mental or psychological disorder such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities. - disability is a generic term that refers to a heterogeneous group of disorders manifested by significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning, or mathematical abilities.
+- neurological, musculoskeletal, special sense organs, respiratory and speech organs, cardiovascular, reproductive, digestive, genitourinary, hemic and lymphatic, skin and endocrine. - 5.
+Mental Impairment: A mental impairment includes any mental or psychological disorder such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities. - 6.
+Learning Disabilities: A learning disability is a generic term that refers to a heterogeneous group of disorders manifested by significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning, or mathematical abilities.
 These disorders occur in persons of average to very superior intelligence due to central nervous system dysfunction.

-To comply with the Americans with Disabilities Act and other applicable laws, the law school will provide, as necessary, reasonable and readily achievable including accommodations, academic adjustments and auxiliary aids to ensure qualified students otherwise disabilities access to the school's services, programs and activities.
-The Associate Dean for Academic Affairs is responsible for law school policies affecting students with disabilities.
-While the law school will strive to accommodate students as fully as possible, reasonable adjustments accommodations do not include measures which fundamentally alter the academic program of the law school or which place undue administrative or financial burdens on the law school.
+To comply with the Americans with Disabilities Act and other applicable laws, the law school will provide, as necessary, readily achievable reasonable and including accommodations, academic adjustments and auxiliary aids to ensure otherwise qualified students with disabilities access to the school's services, programs and activities.
+The Associate Dean Academic Affairs is responsible for law school policies affecting students with disabilities.
+While the law school will strive to accommodate students as fully adjustments possible, reasonable or accommodations do not include measures which fundamentally alter the academic program of the law school or which place undue administrative or financial burdens on the law school.
 Students with disabilities who require accommodations must make those needs known to the Associate Dean for Academic Affairs as soon as possible.
-Students are responsible for making these needs known in a timely fashion and for providing appropriate documentation evaluations and appropriate cases.
-The student should not assume that this information is known by the law school because it was included in an application for admission or in the student's application to take the Law School Admission Test.
+Students are responsible for making these needs known in a timely fashion and for providing appropriate documentation and evaluations in appropriate cases.
+The student should not assume that information is known by the law school because it was included in an application for admission or in the student's application to take the Law School Admission Test.

-The law school seeks to accommodate students with disabilities on an individual Individual students are given basis. reasonable and necessary accommodations based specific information assessment data documented professional from outside the law school who, in the judgment of the school, is qualified to provide such information and Mrs. Pat Morrow from assessments.
-Project Key (334 / 386-7185) makes available information as to the existence and location of services, activities, and facilities that are accessible to and usable by persons with disabilities.
+The law school seeks to accommodate students with disabilities on an individual basis.
+Individual students are given reasonable and necessary accommodations specific information on documented assessment data bv professional from outside the law school who, in the judgment of the school, is qualified to provide such information and assessments.
+Mrs. Pat Morrow from Project Key (334 / 386-7185) makes available information as to the existence and location of services, activities, and facilities that are accessible to and usable by persons with disabilities.